Unit 1 - Practice Quiz

 A. AWS WAF

-D. AWS Artifact
+C. AWS Artifact

 24 Which service helps protect your web applications from common web exploits like SQL injection and cross-site scripting?

-A. AWS Shield
+A. AWS Firewall Manager

 B. AWS WAF